Okontoe’s Staff & Board of Directors

 He remembers meeting Mark Patten a couple of decade ago at Okontoe.
 And he’s known Ben Selin for many years, starting when Ben worked under him at YMCA Camp du Nord in Ely before Ben met Jody.

-Bridget Barr, Board Treasurer
+Bridget Barr, Board Treasurer • Joel Barr, Director

 Bridget manages business continuity and crisis response in the health care industry.
 Her other work experience includes business management, bookkeeping and real estate.

 Bridget is co-founder of HOPE 4 Youth, a 501(c)3 nonprofit in Minnesota that provides pathways to end youth homelessness in the local community.
-She currently serves as Board Member Emeritis with them.
+She currently serves as Board Member Emeritus with them.
 Bridget has a passion to give back to her community and encourage a positive environment for our youth to thrive in.

 Her first memory of Okontoe is driving up to camp and seeing 20-30 people around the campfire ring by the old office singing and praising the Lord.
 Everyone welcomed her with open arms and open hearts.
 A memory deeply cherished and one that forever changed her life.